 Rich in antioxidants and dietary fibre, fruit - particularly apples and bananas, are perfect low GI snacks to eat on the go.
 Purchasing before you hit the road stretches your dollar further and ensures a piece is in arm's reach.
 Fruit Popsicles are a great option not only because they are nutritionally sound, but because they make eating fruit easy and fun for little ones.
 Kids will love experimenting with different fruits and even getting involved in the creation process in the kitchen.

 Dashing from A-Z?
 Milk and yoghurt might not sound convenient, but there are practical ways to enjoy their low GI goodness.
 These Spinach and Cheese Polenta Muffins are calcium rich and are a great way to boost your families veggie intake!
 These muffins can be stored in the freezer for up to two week and make the perfect lunchbox inclusion.

-Protein-rich and a source of good fats, raw mixed nuts are the ultimate savoury snack.
-Pre-portioning two tablespoons into zip-lock bags helps you enjoy the health benefits in the right amount.
+Protein-rich and a source of good fats, raw mixed nuts are the ultimate savoury snack - though not lunch-box friendly, unfortunately.
+Pre-portioning two tablespoons into zip-lock bags helps you enjoy the health benefits in the right amount, and they're a great afternoon snack for your little ones.
 For something different, beans and chickpeas work wonders too.
 Each serving of these savoury Chickpea and Nut Cakes contain 20 grams of nuts - great for supporting cardiovascular health.